 The Written Proposal

 It’s more than a scribbled price on the back of a business card.
-You should understand the scope of work and pricing.
+Before you plan work, you should understand the scope of work and the pricing.

 - Does each proposal accurately describe the work you want done, which you discussed with the estimator?

-- Is there a complete list of all the items for painting as well as any exclusions?
+- Does each proposal list ALL the items for painting, as well as any exclusions?